-The Fäboliden Gold Project ("Fäboliden") is an advanced exploration project in northern Sweden, 30 kilometres by road southeast of Dragon Mining’s Svartliden Production Centre and 750 kilometres north of the Swedish capital Stockholm.
-It represents a potential source of open pittable material that could be trucked to, and processed at the Svartliden Plant.
+The Fäboliden Gold Project ("Fäboliden") is an advanced exploration project in northern Sweden, 30 kilometres by road southeast of Dragon Mining’s Svartliden operation and 750 kilometres north of the Swedish capital Stockholm.
+It represents a potential source of open pittable gold bearing material that could be trucked to, and processed at the Svartliden CIL Plant.

-The 2,195.53 hectare project area comprises the Fäboliden K nr 1 Exploitation Concession that hosts the Fäboliden Gold Deposit and a series of contiguous Exploration Permits that encompass the immediate strike extensions of the Fäboliden deposits host geological sequence.
+The 1,964.96 hectare project area comprises the Fäboliden K nr 1 Exploitation Concession that hosts the Fäboliden Gold Deposit and two contiguous Exploration Permits that encompass the immediate strike extensions of the Fäboliden deposits host geological sequence.

 Fäboliden Gold Project Geology

-The Mineral Resource for the Fäboliden Gold Project totals 10,632,000 tonnes grading 3.0 g/t gold for 1,019,000 ounces, inclusive of Ore Reserves as at 31 December 2016 and reported at a 1.25 g-t gold cut-off.
-It represents the Mineral Resource for the higher grade material at Fäboliden that occurs within the broader lower grade envelope.
-It incorporated all results from the diamond core drilling campaign completed in 2015 that confirmed and better delineated the extent and geometry of the near surface, higher grade zone of gold mineralisation in the southern portion of the deposit.
+The Mineral Resource for the Fäboliden Gold Project totals 10,632,000 tonnes grading 3.0 g/t gold for 1,019,000 ounces, inclusive of Ore Reserves as at 31 December 2016 and reported at a 1.25 g/t gold cut-off for material above the 350mRL and 2.10 g/t gold for material below the 350mRL.
+It represents the Mineral Resource for the higher-grade material at Fäboliden that occurs within the broader lower grade envelope.
+It incorporated all results from the diamond core drilling campaign completed in 2015 that confirmed and better delineated the extent and geometry of the near surface, higher-grade zone of gold mineralisation in the southern portion of the deposit.
 It formed the basis of the Pre-Feasibility level study for the Fäboliden Gold Project.

 For further information on the Ore Reserves and Mineral Resources for the Fäboliden Gold Project refer to the Reserves and Resources page.